This page is about personal injury claims involving Chubb and how to maximize your insurance settlement payout with

 The Chubb Group of Insurance Companies started in 1882 writing insurance for ships and cargo.
 Today, it is a mammoth insurance company with 10,100 employees spread across multiple subsidiaries, including Great Northern Insurance Company, Federal Insurance Company, Vigilant Insurance Company, Pacific Indemnity Company, and Northwestern Pacific Indemnity Company.

-Chubb is a small player in Maryland, with only 0.15% of the private automobile insurance market share, and only $5,314,571.00 in premiums written that year.
+Chubb is a small player in car insurance in Maryland, with only 0.15% of the private automobile insurance market share, and only $5,314,571.00 in premiums written that year.
 In Maryland, our attorneys see Chubb more frequently in commercial car and truck accident cases, and product liability claims.

 In 2015, Chubb was purchased by ACE, an international commercial insurer that has a presence in 54 countries.
 Chubb is now the world’s largest publicly traded property and casualty company in the world and has more market share than any other commercial insurer in the country.Settlement of Chubb Insurance Accident Claims

 In dealing with Chubb/Great Northern Insurance Company/ACE, the conventional wisdom is that it is rare to get an acceptable pre-lawsuit settlement offer in automobile cases, and filing a lawsuit does not typically result in significantly better offers.

 Some lawyers have described Chubb's litigation strategy as "scorched earth," meaning that they will defend claims at all costs with no regard to expense.
 This means that, where the negligent driver was insured by Chubb, lawyers and plaintiffs can expect to take the case to trial.